AmateurContributor/BuildingAIidea/README.md

-# Project Title

-Forecasting gym usage
+# Forecasting gym usage with Machine Learning

 ## Summary
 The idea for an AI application is to use and train data such as user logins, weather, public holidays and use history to create a forecasting application for the local gym's users